 Don’t Starve Your Broilers

-Those who have been practicing Broiler Farming for some time will agree with me when I say that broilers are “meat-making machines”.
+Those who have been practicing Broiler Farming in Nigeria for some time will agree with me when I say that broilers are “meat-making machines”.
 That’s what they are.
 These genetically endowed chickens are hardwired with the trait to grow very fast and reach market weight as early as 6 weeks.
 In fact, if you have been doing broiler farming for a while, you can almost notice their size and weight difference in the space of 12 hours.
 That is, when you leave them in the morning and come back in the evening, you will see that they have grown.
 Again, that’s what they are – meat-making machines.

 To get the best from your broiler chickens and help them to maximize their growth potential, they must not be starved.
 A study claims that broilers begin to ‘eat up themselves’ (break down body fat) when starved for up to 6 hours.
 Give your birds as much feed as they can consume.
 After all, it’s what they convert into meat.
 But there is a clause on their feeding, and that’s discussed in the next point.